 - Athena SWAN at the University

-- The Unit for the Enhancement of Learning and Teaching (UELT) provide a range of services for staff and students that promote a high quality learning experience.
+- The Unit for the Enhancement of Learning and Teaching (UELT)

-- The Health and Wellbeing site contains information on topics related to workplace wellbeing.
+- Health and Wellbeing site

-- There are a variety of Networks available to staff:
+Variety of Networks available to staff

-- British Federation of Women Graduates (BFWG) - promoting women's opportunities in education and public life
+- British Federation of Women Graduates (BFWG)

 - Dorothy Hodgkin Fellowship (Royal Society)